Kaye was born in Everett, Washington to musician

 Devonshire, Cherokee, Sound Labs.
 Also some various studios in Nashville,

-San Francisco, NYC, Kansas City, Ojai, San Diego, and Denver.
+San Francisco, NYC, Kansas City, Ojai, San Diego, Denver, Golden West, Vox, and Decca.

 Engineers with whom I've worked: